 Howell real estate is some of the most expensive in Michigan, although Howell house values don't compare to the most expensive real estate in the U.S.

 Howell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Howell is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Howell who work in sales jobs (12.53%), management occupations (11.48%), and office and administrative support (10.86%).

-The education level of Howell citizens is substantially higher than the typical US community, as 30.98% of adults in Howell have at least a bachelor's degree.
+The overall education level of Howell citizens is substantially higher than the typical US community, as 30.98% of adults in Howell have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Howell in 2018 was $34,281, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $137,124 for a family of four.
 However, Howell contains both very wealthy and poor people as well.